 Image credit: Xantana via Canva Pro

 Did you know that Estonia is actually the first country to cater to remote workers?
-Back in 2014, they created an e-residency program that lets foreign entrepreneurs license an EU-based online business.
-And then last August, the country launched its official Digital Nomad Visa for foreigners who own a location-independent business and/or work remotely for a company based outside of Estonia.
+Back in 2014, they created an e-residency program that lets foreign entrepreneurs licence an EU-based online business.
+And now, the country launched its official Digital Nomad Visa for foreigners who own a location-independent business and/or work remotely for a company based outside of Estonia.
 You can apply for either Type C (up to 90 days) or Type D (longer than 90 days).

 Climate: European continental, with warm and dry summers and fairly severe winters